It can be hard to find natural alternatives to some of your favorite conventional products, but this recipe is one that made the switch easy!

 My confused skin was challenging to care for, as I needed something that would help even out my skin’s oil production.

-I found that a toner greatly improved my skin tone almost immediately and realized there were several reasons for this…
+I found that a toner greatly improved my skin tone almost immediately and realized there were several reasons for this:

-- Skin is naturally acidic, but many skin care products are more on the alkaline side.
+- Skin is naturally acidic, but many skincare products are more on the alkaline side.
 A quality toner can help restore natural skin pH.

 - When used under makeup, toners can provide a protective barrier on the skin to prevent impurities from makeup from penetrating skin.

-Facial Toner Ingredients: Vitamin C and Witch Hazel
+Natural Facial Toner Ingredients: Vitamin C and Witch Hazel

 I chose the ingredients for this toner carefully.

 Vitamin C helps tighten the skin and maintain the natural pH.
-Many high end skin products (that cost hundreds of times as much as this homemade toner) use vitamin C (often synthetic) for this purpose.
-Vitamin C is also important internally, but topical Vitamin C provides much more skin benefit.
+Many high-end skin products (that cost hundreds of times as much as this homemade toner) use vitamin C (often synthetic) for this purpose.
+Vitamin C is also important internally, but topical vitamin C provides much more skin benefit.

 IMPORTANT: Vitamin C is an acid and while the skin likes a mildly acidic environment, too much too fast can create irritation, especially if you have sensitive skin.
-You can add up to 3 times as much Vitamin C as I include in this recipe, but start slowly and work up to find your skin’s perfect balance.
-Over time, you can add slightly more Vitamin C, but don’t exceed 1.5 teaspoons.
+You can add up to 3 times as much vitamin C as I include in this recipe, but start slowly and work up to find your skin’s perfect balance.
+Over time, you can add slightly more vitamin C, but don’t exceed 1.5 teaspoons.

 Vitamin C breaks down over time.
-I prefer to make about as much as I need for a week at a time and keep in the fridge to have a cooling toner to use after washing my face.
+I prefer to make about as much as I need for a week at a time and keep it in the fridge to have a cooling toner to use after washing my face.

-- Combine all ingredients in a small glass bottle, spray bottle or dropper bottle.
+- Combine all ingredients in a small glass bottle, spray bottle, or dropper bottle.

 - Shake well to incorporate.

-Or, Make Vitamin C Serum Instead
+Or, Make Vitamin C Serum Instead!

-If you have really dry skin or don’t want to use witch hazel, you can use food grade glycerin in place of the witch hazel.
+If you have really dry skin or don’t want to use witch hazel, you can use food-grade glycerin in place of the witch hazel.
 This will produce a serum instead of a toner.
-Either one should be made in small batches and often because Vitamin C oxidizes so quickly.
+Either one should be made in small batches and often because vitamin C oxidizes so quickly.